 On the hunt for the best new restaurants in Bali?
-Bookmark this page, because here we bring you the hottest new openings of 2020, every single month.
+Bookmark this page, because each month we bring you the hottest new openings of 2020.

 From Seminyak and Canggu to Ubud, Uluwatu and beyond, each month we bring you a list of all the best new restaurants, cafes and bars in Bali that have opened this year, keeping you in the loop with all the hottest places to eat across the island.
 And if you’re still hungry for more?
 Check out all of the best meals we ate in Bali in 2019 and 2018 too… Happy feasting, Honeys!